WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Neither the request, nor the response, contain bodies.

-## Establishing the Signaling Byway
+## Establishing the Signaling Byways

-To perform signalling for this call, the client MUST initiate an HTTP request towards the call URI that it just obtained.
+To perform signalling for this call, the client MUST initiate an HTTP GET and PUT request towards the call URI that it just obtained, targeted at the /event endpoint.

-The signaling is accomplished by a long running HTTP transaction.
+The signaling is accomplished by a long running HTTP transaction, with a stream of JSON in the PUT request, and a stream of JSON in the GET response.
-This means that the client initiates the connection, sends the headers, and then sends the body as a long-running stream (e.g., streaming requests).
-Similarly, the server receives the request, and if it accepts the request, immediately generates a 200 response and begins streaming the response body back towards the client.
-This has the property of creating a bidirectional data stream between the client, and the server.
-This bidirectional stream is an ordered byte stream, and is called a byway.
-RIPP specific information is carried in the byway.

-To initiate a signalling byway, the client MUST initiate a POST request to the call URI, and MUST include the URI parameter "signalling".
-This request MUST NOT include any other URI parameters.

-The signalling byway utilizes a streaming JSON format, specified in XXX.
-This begins with an open curly bracket, and after that is a series of JSON objects, each starting with a curly bracket, and ending with a curly bracket.
+The body begins with an open curly bracket, and after that is a series of JSON objects, each starting with a curly bracket, and ending with a curly bracket.
 Consequently, each side MUST immediately send their respective open brackets after the HTTP header fields.
 We